Things to Do in NYC in AugustJune 28, 2018 - by City Guide News Desk

 August is a great month to visit New York City.
 Sure, it's a hot season, but there are great restaurants and museums for cooling off (the subways are air conditioned, too).
 And with plenty of folks on vacation, you can access great New York festivals and attractions without the major crowds of other times of year.
-August 2017 you can dine at NYC's best restaurants for a discount with NYC Restaurant Week, take to the outdoors with Lincoln Center Out of Doors, catch the Afropunk Festival in Brooklyn, a Blues BBQ Festival, the 27th Annual Hong Kong Dragon Boat Festival, and much more!
+For August 2018, you can dine at NYC's best restaurants for a discount at NYC Restaurant Week, take in some alfresco tunes with Lincoln Center Out of Doors, catch the Afropunk Festival in Brooklyn, a Blues BBQ Festival, the 27th Annual Hong Kong Dragon Boat Festival, and much more!

 (Permanent) The Museum of the City of New York presents NY at Its Core.
 Ten years in the making, New York at Its Core presents the compelling story of New York’s rise from a striving Dutch village to today’s “Capital of the World.”
 The exhibition captures the human energy that drove New York to become a city like no other and a subject of fascination the world over.
 Entertaining, inspiring, important, and at times bemusing, New York City “big personalities,” including Alexander Hamilton, Walt Whitman, Boss Tweed, Emma Goldman, JP Morgan, Fiorello La Guardia, Jane Jacobs, Jay-Z, and dozens more, parade through the exhibition.